the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

  › Press Enter to trigger a test run.
 ~~~~~~~

-Jest matches all files with a *test.js* suffix in its filename when its command is run.
-Successful tests are displayed in green; failed tests are displayed in red.
-The interactive test script watches your tests and source code and thus will execute your tests every time when something in these watched files has been changed.
-It also offers you a few interactive commands like pressing "f" for running only failed tests and "a" for running all tests again.
+When we run the test command, the test runner matches all files with a *test.js* suffix.
+Successful tests are displayed in green, failed tests in red.
+The interactive test script watches your tests and source code and executes tests when the files change.
+Jest also provides a few interactive commands, such as pressing "f" to run failed tests and "a" for running all tests.
 Let's see how this looks for a failed test:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~